nightroman/Invoke-Build/Tasks/StdErr/README.md

 ## Dealing with standard error output

-Invoking apps with standard error output may have issues in PowerShell and Invoke-Build.
+Invoking apps with standard error output may have issues in PowerShell.

-PowerShell converts app standard errors to its own non-terminating errors, arguably unnecessarily.
+PowerShell may convert app standard errors to its own non-terminating errors, arguably unnecessarily.
 These errors become terminating if the error action preference is `Stop`.
-Note that Invoke-Build sets this preference to `Stop`.
+Invoke-Build sets this preference to `Stop`.

 As a result, without workarounds, builds may terminate unexpectedly on invoking apps having standard error output.
 Another known issue is missing redirected